taiseiak/love2d-starter/README.md

 This has small enough code that it can be used for gamejams.

+Base d on the great work at [simplifylabs/love-packager: CLI to package your LÖVE projects](https://github.com/simplifylabs/love-packager).

 ## Requirements

 Before running any scripts, ensure that the following tools and dependencies are installed: